NCI-NAACCR-Zone-Design/Louisiana/README.md

 You will need Python 3 in order to run the data-preparation scripts under `datascripts/`.
 To check, run `python3 --version` and `pip3 -version`

 You will need the OSGEO/GDAL module for Python 3.
-To check, run `python3 -c 'from osgeo import ogr; print("OK")'` See https://pypi.org/project/GDAL/ for installation details.
+To check, run `python3 -c 'from osgeo import ogr; print("OK")'` If it is not installed on your system, you will need to install GDAL and then Python's GDAL package.
+To install GDAL, see https://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries for recommended packages for various operating systems, including Mac and Windows.
+To install the Python library, run `pip3 install GDAL`

 You need to set up a Github repository where this will be hosted.
 The repository may be private.
 It must have Github Pages enabled and set to serve from the `docs/` directory (not the `gh-pages` branch).